-- How do we address the "doing what we've always done" paradigm?
+- How do we effectively address the "doing what we've always done" paradigm?

 - Who are the leaders in integrated water management in Louisiana?

 - Long-term versus short-term: how do we balance immediate needs with the need for longer-term resilience?

 Louisiana possesses great water wealth and myriad water-related natural and social resources.
 We have the elements to generate a strong, indigenous water economy.
 Our water strengths are naturally occurring, diverse, and of interest to the world.
 But we are only beginning to study and understand what these assets are, and how we might build a stronger environment, economy, and society by working more effectively to tap our potential.

 The Louisiana Water Economy Network (LAWEN) is an inclusive, nonpartisan, multidisciplinary social innovation network dedicated to building Louisiana's water economy.

 What is the model?